 There have been similar issues in the number of accessible machines where some machines in a network of 50+ machines contained one or two machines with high or critical vulnerabilities due to management of the network.
 Conducting security penetration testing can help find these vulnerabilities, but every available service will always contain a risk, so more services mean more risk.

 Another reason for having a smaller attack surface is that it is easier to manage the security of two applications than ten applications.
 This includes aspects like updates, configuration, and access controls.
 This can become increasingly difficult in larger networks with multiple accessible applications on each machine.

-There are tools and policies that help to manage and maintain these larger networks, but in a working environment with a large number of machines, it can be difficult to apply needed updates to all machines in a timely manner.
-I have seen internal networks and external networks with at least 50 machines that are not able to deploy new security updates within two weeks.
+There are tools and policies (such as zero trust) that help to manage and maintain these larger networks, but in a working environment with a large number of machines, it can be difficult to apply needed updates to all machines in a timely manner.
+We’ve seen internal networks and external networks with at least 50 machines that are not able to deploy new security updates within two weeks.
 This creates a risk where attackers have a larger attack window to exploit those machines.

 To recap, we have seen how a larger attack surface makes it easier for attackers to find their way in and gain access to your network.
 As a result of minimising your attack surface, you can decrease the risk of compromise.
-This can be done by restricting access to machines and applications to only those that require it.
-It is also important that other aspects of security are in place and used alongside access restrictions in order to minimise risk and protect data.
+This can be done by implementing a zero-trust policy to restrict access to machines and applications to only those that require it.
+It is also important that other aspects of security such as regular network penetration testing are used to identify, mitigate and reduce risks – to stay ahead of cyber threats.